Skip to main content

 How much electricity will solar panels generate in Houghton-le-Spring?

-Based on Tyne and Wear data, a 4kWp system in Houghton-le-Spring generates approximately 3,440 kWh per year, covering 91% of average household use (3,800 kWh/year).
-Tyne and Wear receives around 1,320 sunshine hours annually.
+Based on Tyne and Wear regional data, a 4kWp system generates approximately 3,440 kWh per year at a yield of 860 kWh/kWp, covering 91% of average household use (3,800 kWh/year).
+The area receives around 1,320 sunshine hours annually.
+Tyne and Wear ranks #60 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 What is an EPC assessment and do I need one?